Tips and Advice

 An IVA is a legal contract which you and your creditors have to stick to once it’s approved.
 A DMP is an informal arrangement meaning you and your creditors can change your minds at any point.

-At the end of an IVA, remaining eligible debt is written off.
+At the end of an IVA, any outstanding eligible debt included in the IVA will be written off.
 In a DMP, you repay the full balance unless your creditors agree to partial settlement.

 An IVA prevents creditors from taking further legal action.
 A DMP doesn’t offer this protection.